 Getting a new job is such an exciting time that is full of different emotions.
 Of course, you're pumped and looking forward to getting to know your new workplace and colleagues.
 Also, you're probably nervous and want to make a good first impression on your first day of work.
 In fact, according to recent studies, it takes only seven seconds for another person to make an initial impression of you.
 Making a great first impression is easier when you feel confident about what you're wearing.
 The rest is about how you sound.
 Needless to say, wearing the right clothing is going to count for much of the way you communicate who you are and what you stand for.
-Here are the top four outfits for your first day on the job.
+Here are our favorite first day of work outfit ideas.

 You may have defaulted to a formal black dress or men's suit for your job interview, but now that you're in the company, you can blend in with your coworkers.
 When you're fitting into somewhere new, it can be tough to figure out the dress code.
 However, one way to learn how to dress is to look around you before or after the interview and see what the other employees are wearing.
 If you see a lot of jeans and casual tops, you can approach your wardrobe with a more relaxed mindset.
 You can even ask your future boss about the dress code to be absolutely sure what is expected.
 Once you know, it's time to check out your closet and see if you need to grab a few more work wardrobe staples.